seq-to-mind/dynamic_meeting_summ/README.md

 ## Introduction
-One implementation of the paper "Dynamic Sliding Window for Meeting Summarization".
+One implementation of the paper "Dynamic Sliding Window for Meeting Summarization" / "Dynamic Sliding Window Modeling for Abstractive Meeting Summarization" (Interspeech 2022).

 ## Package Requirements
 1. pytorch==1.7.1